ngovandiep/docker/README.md

 By using, window command line/

-1/ Go to docker's directory.
+1/ Go to docker's directory.\n
 2/ Build image by command.
 ```bash
 docker-compose build